Nurse Sister Goretti Athieno

-Jack’s clients have included the National Library of Medicine, George Mason University, the US Department of Justice and The Cochrane Collaboration.
+Jack Chirieleison has developed web-based applications, designed databases and created high-impact graphics for a wide range of clients, including the National Library of Medicine, George Mason University, the US Department of Justice and The Cochrane Collaboration.
 Trained in theatre and communication at the University of Maryland, Jack was also a professional actor for more than 30 years and is a published playwright.
-For several years Luminosa worked directly with Julia, designing and maintaining an online multimedia archive of more than a decade of international programs sponsored by the National Library of Medicine.
+For several years he has worked directly with Julia, designing and maintaining an online multimedia archive of more than a decade of international programs sponsored by the National Library of Medicine.

 Simon Ndira, PhD